platformio/platformio-docs/frameworks/arduino.rst

     * - :ref:`platform_atmelavr`
       - Atmel AVR 8- and 32-bit MCUs deliver a unique combination of performance, power efficiency and design flexibility.
 Optimized to speed time to market-and easily adapt to new ones-they are based on the industrys most code-efficient architecture for C and assembly programming.

+    * - :ref:`platform_atmelmegaavr`
+      - 8-bit MCUs Built for Real-time Control with Core Independent Peripherals combining intelligent hardware peripherals along with the low-power capability of an AVR core, megaAVR microcontrollers (MCUs) broaden the effectiveness of your real-time control systems.

     * - :ref:`platform_atmelsam`
       - Atmel | SMART offers Flash- based ARM products based on the ARM Cortex-M0+, Cortex-M3 and Cortex-M4 architectures, ranging from 8KB to 2MB of Flash including a rich peripheral and feature mix.